ZEGERID CAPSULES Rx

 Take on empty stomach.
 Caps: swallow whole with water only.
-Susp: mix in 15–30mL water only; drink immediately; refill cup with water and drink; or, may give via NG/OG tube (see literature).
+Susp: mix in 15–30mL water only; drink immediately; refill cup with water and drink; or, may give via NG/OG tube (see full labeling).
 Due to sodium bicarbonate component, two 20mg packets or caps are not equivalent to one 40mg packet or cap. ≥18yrs: Active duodenal ulcer: 20mg once daily for 4 weeks; may continue 4 more weeks.
 Gastric ulcer: 40mg once daily for 4–8 weeks.
 GERD (no esophageal lesions): 20mg once daily for up to 4 weeks.
 EE with GERD symptoms: 20mg once daily for 4–8 weeks.
 Maintenance of healing of EE: 20mg once daily.
-GI bleed risk reduction: day 1: initially 40mg susp once then 40mg susp 6–8 hours later, then 40mg susp once daily for up to 14 days.
+GI bleed risk reduction: Day 1: initially 40mg susp once then 40mg susp 6–8hrs later, then 40mg susp once daily for up to 14 days.
 Hepatic impairment or Asian: consider reduced dose.

 <18yrs: not established.

-Proton pump inhibitor.
+Proton pump inhibitor + antacid.

 Avoid concomitant clopidogrel, St. John's Wort, rifampin.
-May potentiate diazepam, phenytoin, warfarin (monitor INR/PT), tacrolimus, voriconazole, saquinavir, clarithromycin, methotrexate (esp. high-dose).
+May potentiate diazepam, phenytoin, warfarin (monitor INR/PT), tacrolimus, saquinavir, clarithromycin, methotrexate (esp. high-dose).
 Potentiated by voriconazole, clarithromycin.
 May alter absorption of pH-dependent drugs (eg, ketoconazole, ampicillin, iron, digoxin).
 May antagonize atazanavir, nelfinavir: not recommended.
 Monitor drugs metabolized by CYP450 (eg, cyclosporine, disulfiram, benzodiazepines).
 Long-term use with calcium or milk may cause milk-alkali syndrome.
 Concomitant digoxin, diuretics may predispose patients to hypomagnesemia.
 May interfere with neuroendocrine diagnostic tests.